Cindy LaCrosse

-Cindy LaCrosse (born April 21, 1987) is an American professional golfer, currently playing on the U.S.-based LPGA Tour.
-She is a former member of the Futures Tour.
+Cindy LaCrosse (born April 21, 1987) is an American professional golfer who playined on the LPGA Tour and the Futures Tour.

-Personal
+Early life and amateur career

 LaCrosse was born in Tampa, Florida on April 21, 1987, to Doug and Pam LaCrosse.
 Her father played college golf at the University of South Florida, and is a professional golfer.
 She resides in Tampa, Florida.

-College

 LaCrosse played college golf at the University of Louisville and earned a bachelor's degree in sports administration.

-Professional
+Professional career

-LaCrosse turned professional in 2009, and joined the Futures Tour on January 21, 2009.
-She played in the final pairing in the 2011 LPGA Championship and finished tied for 14th.
+In 2009, LaCrosse turned professional.
+She joined the Futures Tour on January 21, 2009.
+LaCrosse played in the final pairing in the 2011 LPGA Championship and finished tied for 14th.